Module 8 of 10

 How It Works (Simple Version)

-Memory is a folder of markdown files, each containing one piece of information.
-Claude reads an index of these files at the start of every session (lightweight — just the list, not every file's content).
+Memory is a folder of plain text files, each containing one piece of information.
+Claude reads a table of contents of these files at the start of every session (lightweight — just the list, not every file's content).
 When it needs specific information, it reads the relevant file.

 When you tell Claude to remember something, it creates a new memory file and adds it to the index.
 When you tell it to forget something, it removes it.